sveltejs/language-tools/CONTRIBUTING.md

 There are many ways to contribute to Svelte Language Tools, and many of them do not involve writing any code.
 Here's a few ideas to get started:

 -   Simply start using Svelte Language Tools in your IDE.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
 -   Look through the [open issues](https://github.com/sveltejs/language-tools/issues).
 A good starting point would be issues tagged [good first issue](https://github.com/sveltejs/language-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Provide workarounds, ask for clarification, or suggest labels.
-Help [triage issues](#triaging-issues-and-pull-requests).
+Help triage issues.
 -   If you find an issue you would like to fix, [open a pull request](#pull-requests).
 -   Read through our [documentation](https://github.com/sveltejs/language-tools/tree/master/docs).
 If you find anything that is confusing or can be improved, you can make edits by opening a pull request.
 -   Take a look at the [features requested](https://github.com/sveltejs/language-tools/labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
 If you think you need help planning your contribution, please reach out to us on [Discord](https://svelte.dev/chat) and let us know you are looking for a bit of help.

-## Triaging issues and pull requests

-One great way you can contribute to the project without writing any code is to help triage issues and pull requests as they come in.

--   Ask for more information if the issue does not provide all the details required by the template.
--   Suggest [labels](https://github.com/sveltejs/language-tools/labels) that can help categorize issues.
--   Flag issues that are stale or that should be closed.
--   Ask for test cases and code samples if needed.

-## Reporting new issues

-When [opening a new issue](https://github.com/sveltejs/language-tools/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not being managed in a timely fashion.
-Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

--   **One issue, one bug:** Please report a single bug per issue.
--   **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
-The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.

-## Preparing
+## Development

 This is a monorepo managed with [`pnpm workspaces`](https://pnpm.io/workspaces/).
 Install pnpm globally with: